flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 ### Usage

 Enter the required data into the calculator fields.
 The initial state of the calculator will have all input fields blank except for runway condition (Dry), flap setting (Full), overweight procedure (No), and reverse thrust (No).
-It is important to note that all fields must be filled in order to activate the "Calculate" button.
+It is important to note that all fields must be filled to activate the "Calculate" button.
 The "Clear" button will return input fields to the initial state.

 Weather data can be automatically filled by entering an airport ICAO and pressing "Get METAR".
 How to get the information for all the fields is described in the following section.

 - Wind, Temperature, QNH:
     - This information can be obtained from the METAR or ATIS.